alanionita/people-counter-app-on-edge--openvio-pytorch-ffmpeg-mqtt/README.md

 ## Remaining tasks

-- [ ] fix some issues with image frames looking distor
+- fix some issues with image frames looking distorted
+- replace ffmpeg server with an nginx solution
+- replace the inference model in order to improve inference capability and perfr